-Humans, being naturally curious, have long sought to determine the causes of droughts, 40 pluvials and floods relating them to the responsible changes in atmospheric circulation and 41 water vapor transports.
-However, ultimately, we need to attempt to anticipate such events in advance so that preparations can be made and the worst impacts avoided.
-This is true both 43 for the case of natural events occurring on the daily to decadal timescale and also for the more 44 slowly evolving effect of hydroclimate change.
-In both cases, prediction or projection depends 45 on the use of numerical climate models.
-Understanding then comes into play as a means of 46 assessing how reliable predictions and projections are, given the fidelity with which the models simulate the important processes.
-For example, drought over southern North America during 48 La Niña events fundamentally depends on moisture divergence anomalies caused by mean 49 flow anomalies (Seager et al. 2005; Seager and Naik 2012) with the latter tightly coupled 50 to changes in the North Pacific storm track (Seager et al. 2010a; Harnik et al. 2010).
-In this case, analysis of the moisture budget during El Niño-Southern Oscillation (ENSO) cycles indicates what key features of atmospheric circulation adjustment to tropical Pacific sea surface temperature (SST) anomalies a model needs to simulate in order to effect a useful prediction.

-Understanding of the causes of floods and droughts and of ongoing hydroclimate change 55 requires a detailed analysis of the atmospheric moisture budget and the linking of this to 56 changes in the atmospheric circulation and, ultimately, the atmospheric and planetary energy 57 budget.
-This is not very easy to do either in atmospheric models or gridded, model-based, re-58 analyses of atmospheric observations.
-In both cases, the models numerically integrate forward 59 a moisture equation designed to best conserve moisture and to preserve a balance between 60 precipitation, P, surface evaporation, E, and the vertically integrated moisture convergence although, in the case of reanalyses, the moisture field is also constrained, directly or indirectly, 62 by observations.
-However analyses of the causes of hydroclimate variability and change are 63 done diagnostically, after the model has run, using saved data from the model.
-Typically this data includes velocities and specific humidity on a three dimensional spatial grid as well as surface pressure, P and E. The data may be saved at 6-hourly, daily or monthly temporal resolution, but never at the time step of the model, and only rarely are monthly means of co-67 variances between quantities (themselves evaluated variously using time step, four times daily, 68 daily mean data etc.) saved.
-Also the data is only sometimes saved on the native model grid 69 and has often been interpolated to standard pressure levels with varying degrees of vertical 70 resolution.
-71
+Humans, being naturally curious, have long sought to determine the causes of droughts, 38 pluvials and floods relating them to the responsible changes in atmospheric circulation and 39 water vapor transports.
+However, ultimately, we need to attempt to anticipate such events in 40 advance so that preparations can be made and the worst impacts avoided.
+This is true both 41 for the case of natural events occurring on the daily to decadal timescale and also for the more 42 slowly evolving effect of hydroclimate change.
+In both cases, prediction or projection depends 43 on the use of numerical climate models.
+Understanding then comes into play as a means of 44 assessing how reliable predictions and projections are, given the fidelity with which the models 45 simulate the important processes.
+For example, drought over southern North America during 46 La Niña events fundamentally depends on moisture divergence anomalies caused by mean 47 flow anomalies (Seager et al. 2005; Seager and Naik 2012) with the latter tightly coupled to 48 changes in the North Pacific storm track (Seager et al. 2010a; Harnik et al. 2010).
+49 atmospheric observations.
+In both cases, the models numerically integrate forward a moisture 54 equation designed to best conserve moisture and to preserve a long term mean balance between 55 precipitation, P, surface evaporation, E, and the vertically integrated moisture convergence 56 although, in the case of reanalyses, the moisture field is also constrained, directly or indirectly, 57 by observations.
+However, analyses of the causes of hydroclimate variability and change are 58 done diagnostically, after the model has run, using saved data from the model.
+Typically this 59 data includes velocities and specific humidity on a three dimensional spatial grid as well as 60 surface pressure, P and E. The data may be saved at 6-hourly, daily or monthly temporal 61 resolution, but never at the time step of the model, and only rarely are monthly means of co-62 variances between quantities (themselves evaluated variously using time step, four times daily, 63 daily mean data etc.) saved.
+Also the data is only sometimes saved on the native model grid 64 and has often been interpolated to standard pressure levels with varying degrees of vertical 65 resolution.
+Many efforts have been used to diagnose the moisture budget in reanalyses using 66 pressure level data (e.g. Trenberth and Guillemot (1995); Trenberth (1997)).
+Trenberth 67 and Guillemot (1998) and Seneviratne et al. (2004) recommend performing moisture budget 68 computations at the highest vertical resolution possible on the native model grid.
+While such 69 data are becoming increasingly available, this is rarely universally practical with archives of 70 data from multiple models such as those within the Coupled Model Intercomparison Project 71 Five (CMIP5, Taylor et al. (2012)).
+72